SolaceDev/solace-dev-codelabs/markdown/explore-dmr/explore-dmr.md

 1. 2+ Solace PubSub+ Brokers deployed in environments where they are visable to each other over a network.
 2. Access to the Solace Broker WebUI for all Brokers via administrator credentials.

+> aside positive
-<aside class=“positive”> A note on security: The brokers must be secured with a TLS certificate. </aside>
+> A note on security: The brokers must be secured with a TLS certificate.

 If you do not meet both of these requirements please use the following resources to setup and configure Solace PubSub+ Brokers.
 * [Solace Broker CodeLab](https://codelabs.solace.dev/codelabs/get-started-basics/index.html)